nodejs/llnode/README.md

 ## Usage

-The plugin call be loaded in LLDB using the `plugin load` command, or installed in the LLDB system plugin directory.
-LLDB will then load the plugin automatically on start-up.
+The llnode plugin can be loaded into LLDB using the `plugin load` command.
+Alternatively it can be installed in the LLDB system plugin directory, in which case LLDB will load the plugin automatically on start-up.

 ### OS X